Trackunit/developer-hub/api-docs/alerts.md

 Here only the field that is indicated by the ```alertType```  should be non-null.
 A good way to get a feel for the object structure might be to get your existing alerts through the get all endpoint, and inspect the response.

-When updating an existing alert configuration, some fields are marked as non-editable:
+When updating an existing alert configuration, some fields are marked as non-editable.
+See the following examples:

 - In ```AlertConfigurationDetail```, the ```AlertType``` can not be modified i.e. it is not allowed to change from one alert type to another, e.g. from ```INPUT_ALERT``` to ```OPERATIONAL_ALERT```
 - In case of ```ÌNPUT_ALERT```, it is not allowed to change ```InputAlertType``` e.g. from ```INPUT_1``` to ```INPUT_2```